 When we first sought to assist this client, our experience in rodent control, though measurably greater than that of many pest control firms, was still sparse.
 True, we had practiced pest management in Texas for several decades.
 During that time we’d successfully performed rodent control hundreds of times.
 Still — like most of our peers — we viewed “rat killing” as uncomplicated intuitive work that did not require unusually specialized knowledge.
 It invariably followed, we naively believed, a simple two-step process that combined mechanical exclusion with the strategic placement of rodenticides.
 So, we thought, solving this building’s rat problem would be a snap…

 Our inspection of the building’s basic shell — focused on its underside and outer walls — found no obvious portals rats could exploit to get inside.
-For us to gain access to the void directly under the walkway would have been difficult, and since the rodent exclusion flanges were visible and clearly in place, inspecting that area appeared unnecessary.
+For us to gain access to the void directly under the walkway would have required specialized climbing gear, and since the rodent exclusion flanges were visible and clearly in place, inspecting that area appeared unnecessary.
 Accordingly, we scoured the structure’s roof, expecting to find one or more open access ports aloft.
 Sure enough, we found several glaring openings where the eaves met the roofline.
-That confirmed our deepest suspicions, that the rats inside the building were coming in via the roof alone.
+That confirmed our deepest suspicions, that the rats inside the building were coming in via the roof.

 Mechanical Exclusion & Rodenticides should Do The Trick…